dmentipl/plonk/docs/source/quickstart.rst

 Projection plot
 ~~~~~~~~~~~~~~~

-Produce a projection plot of density of the initial condition and final
+Produce a projection rendering of density.
-snapshot.

 .. code-block:: python